The tiniest of minis

 1/144 scale dollhouse furniture

 Decided on what 1/144 dollhouse miniature you’ll build?
 Great!
 However, building the micro dollhouse is just the first step.
 Upon completion, you’ll have a barebones living space, much like that apartment on the day you got the key.
 The next step is bringing in the moving boxes – or in this case, the miniature furniture.
-We recommend getting a 1/144 scale miniature furniture kit from The Little Dollhouse Company, or checking out the micro furniture on Etsy.
+I recommend getting a 1/144 scale miniature furniture kit from The Little Dollhouse Company, or checking out the micro furniture on Etsy.
 And once you’ve familiarized yourself with the micro mini scale, you’ll probably be designing your very own!

-However, if you’re still getting the ropes of it, we’d recommend picking up projects of a bit larger scale first.
+However, if you’re still getting the ropes of it, I’d recommend picking up projects of a bit larger scale first.
 For example, a miniature kit for making a dollhouse at 1/12 or 1/24 scale.
 While bigger than the micro minis, these happen involve plenty of teeny tiny details of their own!
-We’ve written an article all about these DIY miniature kits, so be sure to head on over there to discover some very cute mini houses, shops and more to assemble.
+I’ve written an article all about these DIY miniature kits, so be sure to head on over there to discover some very cute mini houses, shops and more to assemble.